ppi-ag/deep-sampler/README.md

 DeepSampler is a stubbing tool for integration tests.
 It is designed to
    * stub methods, that are hidden behind long reference-chains 🐳 __deep__ inside the tested compound.
-   * Since integration tests often need vast amounts of testdata, DeepSampler is also able to __record the testdata from a running test__.
+   * __record testdata at runtime__.
 We call this testdata 🧪 __samples__.
 The recorded samples can be "replayed" by DeepSampler's stubs.

-Let's say, we want to test a compound consisting of numerous classes and somewhere deep inside the compound is one class, a DAO, that reads data from a Database:
+Let's say, we wanted to test a compound consisting of numerous classes and somewhere deep inside the compound is one class, a DAO, that reads data from a Database:

 <img src="/docs/assets/deepsampler-demo-unsampled.png?raw=true" alt="A DAO somewhere inside a compound reads data from a database" width="50%"/>

-In order to be independent of the database, we can now attach a stub to the methods of the DAO using DeepSampler.
-If we run the test with DeepSampler in recording-mode, every call to the method will be intercepted and all data, that was passed to it, or returned by it, is recorded.
-The recorded data, the sample, will be saved to a JSON-file.
+We don't want to access the database during testing.
+So we mark the methods of the DAO, that would access the db as "stubbed" using DeepSampler.
+If we run the test with DeepSampler in recording-mode, every call to the marked methods will be intercepted and all data, that was passed to it, or returned by it, is recorded.
+The recorded data, the __sample__, will be saved to a JSON-file.

 <img src="/docs/assets/deepsampler-demo-recorder.png?raw=true" alt="All calls to the DAO get intercepted and parameters and return values are recorded" width="50%"/>